macdeacon99/terraform-demo-jamfpro-v2/README.md

 ## Usage Guide

-If you'd like to fork the repo and use this setup against environments of your own, please refer to the [Forking Guide](./docs/forking-guide.md) for var definitions if you've used some of these tools before and [Getting Started Guide](./docs/getting-started.md) if you need additional guidance.
+If you have used these technologies before and would just like the technical requirements and variable/secret definition please see the [Forking Guide](./docs/forking-guide.md).

+For a comprehensive setup guide, see our [Getting Started Guide](./docs/getting-started.md).

 ## Repo Structure